Meredith Grey: Storylines and characteristics

-Meredith Grey is the daughter of world-renowned Attending general surgeon, Ellis Grey, and grew up in her shadow.
-Ellis was a deeply flawed, emotionally unavailable, verbally abusive, and neglectful mother.
-Meredith is described as a "dark and twisty," damaged woman who sees the world in varying shades of grey.
+Meredith Grey is the daughter of world-renowned attending general surgeon, Ellis Grey, and grew up in her shadow.
+Ellis is a deeply flawed, emotionally unavailable, verbally abusive, and neglectful mother.
+Meredith is described as a "dark and twisty", damaged woman who sees the world in varying shades of grey.
 Because of this, she is an emotionally complex person.
 She is capable of empathizing with others when they're at their lowest points and is a sensitive observer of the people around her.
 Meredith is a graduate of Dartmouth College.
 While in college, conflicts with her mother lead Meredith to question her decision to attend medical school.
 That indecision leads her to make plans to sleep and party her way through Europe once she graduates.
 However, after a month abroad, Meredith is called back to care for her mother, who has developed early-onset Alzheimer's disease.
 This news drives Meredith's decision to obtain her M.D.

 The night before Meredith's internship begins, she has a one-night stand with Derek Shepherd (Patrick Dempsey), a man she meets at Joe's Bar.
 She discovers the next day that he is a recently hired attending; the new head of neurosurgery at her new workplace, Seattle Grace Hospital.
 Meredith is assigned to work under resident Miranda Bailey (Chandra Wilson), and befriends her fellow interns, Cristina Yang (Sandra Oh), Izzie Stevens (Katherine Heigl), Alex Karev (Justin Chambers) and George O'Malley (T.R.
 Knight).
-She is particularly close with Cristina Yang, who becomes her best friend and "person".
-Though she initially thinks poorly of him, Alex Karev also evolves into Meredith's "person" and the two assume a sibling-esque familial relationship.
+She is particularly close with Cristina, who becomes her best friend and "person".
+Though she initially thinks poorly of him, Alex also evolves into Meredith's "person" and the two assume a sibling-esque familial relationship.
 Meredith has a conflicted relationship with Richard Webber (James Pickens Jr.), the Chief of Surgery at Seattle Grace.
-Richard was very close to Ellis and even had an affair when Meredith was a child.
+Richard was very close to Ellis and even had an affair with Ellis when Meredith was a child.
 Due to his relationship with Meredith's mother, he tends to save, mentor and make exceptions for her.
 Meredith has a habit of "collecting strays", and allows her friends and coworkers to live in the house her mother left her.
-Those friends become her pseudo-family.
+Those friends become her chosen family.
 Meredith is endlessly loyal to those she deems her family, and will bend the traditional rules of morality or professional protocol to keep them safe.